mariahenkel/dothraki_gf/README.md

 TO DO

+* vary verbs (currently only stab_v2 is being used)

+DONE

 * fix bug regarding noun declination (selection of Animate Nouns depending on vowels)
-* vary verbs (currently only stab_v2 is being used)
+* complete noun declination